yuhanghe01/ResNet_with_IdentityMapping/README.md

-# Python script implementation of Residual 50/101/152-layer Network with Identity Mapping based on Caffe
+# Python script implementation of Residual 18/34/50/101/152-layer Network with Identity Mapping based on Caffe
 <img src="http://7xrja7.com1.z0.glb.clouddn.com/identity_mapping_resnet.png" alt="residual net structure image" width="200px" /></br>
 the new net structure is given in this figure, in which we can see that **BN** layer and **ReLU** layer are stacked before weight layer.
-This script provide simple way to choose the layer to generate:</br>
+This script provides a simple way to select the layer to generate:</br>
 <pre lang=python>
+layer_18_layer = (2, 2, 2, 2) #18 layers
+layer_34_layer = (3, 4, 6, 3) # 34 layers
 layer_50_layer = (3, 4, 6, 3) #50 layers
 layer_101_layer = (3, 4,  23, 3) #101 layers
 layer_152_layer = (3, 8, 38, 3) #152 layers
 </pre>
 This script generates train/test layer separately.
 If you want to generate the layer for model training, or model testing, you have to slight modify the script.
+Note that, in addtion to the five layers discussed above, one can definitely choose to other layer with different stacked layers.

 #Miscellaneous
 1. I appreciate [Soeaver](https://github.com/soeaver/caffe-model) for the initial inspiration to write this code.